So I have a really easy party snack for you guys today. You game?

 Not to mention, I’ve been really making an effort to work in more time for Spanish.
 I know, how can I have lived in a Spanish-speaking nation this long and still not be fluent?
 It’s terrible.
 I’m cramming it in before I even look at my blog stuff now because I’m determined not to keep saying “later”.
 I’m going to make it work though, just watch.
 Beast mode = on.

 Maybe I’ll start writing my posts in Spanish or something, would that be cool?
 Okay, maybe not but I can still throw in some Español here and there, right?
 Qué piensas? (what do you think?)

 I know it’s not summer here but the draw of all of these fresh hot-weather recipes coming from the Northern Hem is too strong for me to resist.
 I’m never going to get used to my seasons being all jacked up, it’s just wrong.
 Most of you guys are probably reading thi from up North anyway so you probably won’t mind.

 I can’t think of anything more summery than strawberries and basil.
-Oh, and I found brie at the local grocery and that’s kind of what made this thing happen.
+Oh, and I found some vegan cream cheese at the local grocery and that’s kind of what made this thing happen.
 I think these crostini are going to change the way I look at appetizers.
 They are so easy and the sky is the limit as far as what you can top them with.